 - Create a strong bond between the concrete and reinforcement.
 This allows the tensile forces to be transferred to the reinforcement, thus reducing the width of cracking.

-- To help achieve a strong bond, the reinforcing steel should be clean, free from flaky rust, dirt and grease.
+- To help achieve a strong bond, the reinforcing steel should be clean and free from flaky rust, dirt and grease.

 - To help protect the concrete against corrosion, apply a quality protective coating system to the finished surface to prevent water from entering the concrete and maintain joint seals.

 Access more information about defects in concrete structures with a click on the button below.
-In this article we discuss the 7 most common types of concrete cracks, why they occur, their impact and how to fix them.7 Types of Concrete Cracks
+This article discusses the seven most common types of concrete cracks, why they occur, their impact, and how to fix them.7 Types of Concrete Cracks

 If you have any issues with cracking concrete slabs, structural cracks, concrete deterioration, moisture, seepage, efflorescence, rising damp and/or high-flow active leaks in concrete structures, we would be happy to assist you.
 You are welcome to contact us with any questions that you may have.